JonahCP/headrest-evaluation/README.md

 # headrest-evaluation
-Stimuli using pygame for headrest evaluation
+Stimuli using PyGame and TKinter for headrest evaluation

 ## ERP Stimulus Requirements
 * One yellow shape as the stimulus on a black background separated by black screens